Sky Q

 As the biggest addition to Sky’s all-conquering offering since the introduction of Sky+, Sky Q wants to be the Sonos of TV, allowing you to watch telly all over your house and even take recordings on the road.

-It's the Sky Q Silver package that we're testing here, which allows you to simultaneously watch one channel, record four others and stream to either two separate Sky Q Mini boxes (one of which is included in the bundle), two tablets, or one of each.
+It's the Sky Q 2TB package that we're testing here, which allows you to simultaneously watch one channel, record four others and stream to either two separate Sky Q Mini boxes (one of which is included in the bundle), two tablets, or one of each.
 Phew.
-Did we mention it also now offers 4K?
+Did we mention it also offers 4K?

-You can go with the slightly more affordable, standard Sky Q box, but it has fewer tuners and half the hard-drive space.
+You can go with the slightly more affordable, standard 1TB Sky Q box, but it has fewer tuners and half the hard-drive space.
 It can’t stream to as many secondary screens, either, plus - and this one's a biggie - it's not able to receive or download anything in Ultra HD.

-Whichever version you go for (it's got to be Silver really, hasn't it?), you'll be shelling out more for an already pricey package – is it really worth it?
+Whichever version you go for (it's got to be the 2TB one really, hasn't it?), you'll be shelling out more for an already pricey package – is it really worth it?
 Read on to find out.

 Sky Q review: Setup